Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy

-The TSA has failed to alert the public and medical community that environmental triggers can worsen Tourette syndrome symptoms.
+The TAA/TSA has failed to alert the public and medical community that environmental triggers can worsen Tourette syndrome symptoms.
 Their negligence is indefensible.

 Triggers are factors that can cause or aggravate symptoms.
 A classic example, widely accepted, is that bright, flashing lights can trigger seizures and migraines in some people.

 Triggers differ from one person to another, yet common factors are often reported for specific conditions.
 The degree of sensitivity a person has to a trigger may fluctuate.
 Once triggers are identified, avoidance can improve symptoms, sometimes dramatically.

 Triggers for motor and vocal tics have been reported to the national Tourette Syndrome Association (TSA) by families and doctors for more than 40 years and by our organization since its inception, over 20 years ago.
 Yet the TSA has withheld this information.

 Why has the TSA not told the medical profession and the public about triggers for tics?
 Is it because triggers contradict and complicate their (incorrect) claim that Tourette symptoms “mysteriously” wax and wane, and nothing can be done about this pattern?

 The TSA supports the surgical placement of electrodes in the brain to treat tics, and lengthy behavioral training as a tic therapy.
 Yet they dismiss the obvious.

 Knowledge of environmental triggers affecting the brain is nothing new.
 But the TSA has stuck its head in the sand and denied the existence of triggers for tics.

 A Call for Leadership: When by 1996 the TSA had done nothing to share information on triggers or advance understanding of this issue, as director of ACN Latitudes I wrote an open letter to the TSA, “A Call for Leadership.”
 In part, it challenged the Tourette Syndrome Association to: